linhengchuan/architecture/solid/dependency-inversion/README.md

 # Inversion of control(IOC)

 - To keep all injections in a seperate thread so that main control flow/thread is kept isolated from injections.
+- There are libraries to help achieve such as spring framework for java